Scope of ASHES

 - Security of reconfigurable and adaptive hardware platforms

-- Hardware security in emerging application scenarios: Internet of Things, smart home, automotive, wearable computing, pervasive and ubiquitous computing, etc.
+- Hardware security in emerging application scenarios: Internet of things, smart home, automotive and autonomous systems, wearable computing, pervasive and ubiquitous computing, etc.

 - Scalable hardware solutions that work for particularly large numbers of players/endpoints